 Pre information & Training-

-Trekking to the Annapurna circuit during spring and autumn is the best because you don’t have to worry about rain or snow along the route, but trekking during the monsoon is more difficult, so at least 2 to 3 weeks of training is required before you begin your trek to Annapurna circuit massif.
+The ideal time to trek the Annapurna circuit is during spring and autumn since you won’t have to worry about rain or snow along the route.
+However, trekking during monsoon season is more challenging, and therefore, you should undergo at least 2 to 3 weeks of training before embarking on your journey to the Annapurna circuit massif.

 Trekking equipment list for Annapurna circuit trek during monsoon-